-Trade tensions: Can employee ownership schemes create common ground?
+Trade tensions: Can ESOPs create common ground?

 The current tensions between the United States and South Africa run far deeper than any single issue.
 Disagreements over South Africa’s stance on Gaza and other foreign policy elements have strained diplomatic relations and stirred trade conflicts.
 Despite these high-stakes disputes that dominate headlines, there is a less obvious but enduring point of common ground – when the time is right, and the US has moved beyond rhetoric.